15 Expert Tips for Managing Flight Cancellations Like a Pro

 Or what will you do when you return from vacation with a maxxed out card – again no shame, we’ve probably all been there too – and unexpected expenses, like flight cancellations arise, how will you cover them?
 Having an extra emergency credit card to help manage the crisis until you can recover your losses from the airline or travel insurance is invaluable.

 One more thing I also recommend is carrying multiple brands of credit cards.
-While it’s not usually an issue here in the United States, some cards like American Express and Discover are not as widely accepted in other countries.
+While it’s not usually an issue here in the United States, some cards like American Express and Discover are no widely accepted in some other countries.
 Visa and Mastercard are the way to go.

 5. Join the Airline’s Frequent Flyer Program

-Joining an airline’s frequent flyer program can prove to be very helpful when faced with a flight cancellation or even a delay.
-Participating gives you a bit more clout and showing that you care enough to join their program and fly with them goes a long way in getting better support and help from customer service.
+Being a member of an airline’s frequent flyer program can prove to be very helpful when facing flight cancellations or even a delayed flight.
+Membership gives you a bit more clout.
+Showing that you care enough to join their program and fly with them goes a long way in getting better support and help from customer service.

 It might not get you to your destination quicker because let’s face it, a customer service rep hundreds of miles away can only do so much.
 But there still are good reasons to join and remain loyal to an airline.
 Many frequent flyer programs come with perks like priority boarding, free bags and even an occasional upgrade just to mention a few things.